Covid 19 coronavirus: Subway worker 'harassed' woman customer after getting details for contact tracing

 "As part of Subway's ongoing response to Covid-19, from Wednesday, a new digital contact tracing system was introduced at all restaurants ... information will be held securely for the purposes of contact tracing, only accessed in response to government contact tracing requests."

-New Zealand has only 1147 confimed cases of the coronavirus, most of which came from abroad, according to the Ministry of Health.
+New Zealand has only 1147 confirmed cases of the coronavirus, most of which came from overseas, according to the Ministry of Health.

 The ministry has issued a nationwide contact-tracing drive to warn people who come into contact with someone who may have contracted the illness.